miroslavpejic85/mirotalkwebrtc/README.md

 ---

-### Email verification
+### User Email Verification (Optional)

 ![email](./frontend/Images/email.png)

-`User email verification` (Optional): By default, user email verification is `enabled`.
-If you prefer to disable it, set `EMAIL_VERIFICATION` to `false` in the `.env` file.
-If you choose to keep enabled, configure the email settings as follows:
+By default, user email verification is enabled.
+If you wish to disable it, set `EMAIL_VERIFICATION` to `false` in the `.env` file.
+If you choose to keep email verification enabled, make sure to configure the email settings in the `.env` file accordingly.

 ```bash
 # Email Configuration (https://support.google.com/mail/answer/185833?hl=en)